stephdgenius/TheMagiq_Bot/README.md

 1. Create a bot via [@BotFather](https://t.me/BotFather) and grab a **token**.
 2. Clone this repository or [download zip](https://github.com/TheDevs-Network/the-guard-bot/archive/master.zip).
 3. Copy `example.config.js` to `config.js` and edit it.
+4. Run `npm run create-docker-network` to create network.
-4. Run `npm run build-docker` to build image.
+5. Run `npm run build-docker` to build image.
-5. Run `npm run start-docker` to start the bot.
+6. Run `npm run start-docker` to start the bot.

 Now you can add the bot as **administrator** to your groups.